 Alas, the ice karting is for over 18s only, but curling sessions run on Wednesday-Saturday evening, if regular ice skating isn't quite hitting the spot.
-There's a Meat Liquor on site, providing nourishment in the form of burgers, fries and milkshakes — and vegan options too.
+There's a Meat Liquor on site, providing "nourishment" in the form of burgers, fries and milkshakes — and vegan options too.

 2. Watch ice hockey

 If you're looking for things to do during the winter season (October-March), how about watching a game of ice hockey?
 Most matches take place on Saturday and Sunday evenings, and the basic rules of the game are easy enough for beginners to pick up.
-Expect to pay around a tenner for a ticket.
+Expect to pay around £13 for a ticket.

 3. Discover God's Own Junkyard, Walthamstow

 If regular art galleries have been written off as 'booooring' by your teen, take them to God's Own Junkyard, and watch them change their mind.
-The neon gallery is the most colourful place in London, a whole warehouse filled with psychedelic signs.
+This neon wonderland is the most colourful place in London, a whole warehouse filled with psychedelic signs.
 If they're on social media, it's a chance for them to rack up plenty of likes, and the on-site Rolling Scones Cafe serves cakes and drinks to keep them sweet.

 4. Walk around the Science Museum

-Not a particularly maverick suggestion, but the Science Museum is a good option for an scientifically-minded teen — the planes suspended from the ceiling on the the top floor are always a winner, and the third floor Shake Bar and ground floor diner are bound to go down well too.
+Not a particularly maverick suggestion, but the Science Museum is a good option for any scientifically-minded teen — the planes suspended from the ceiling on the the top floor are always a winner, and the third floor Shake Bar and ground floor diner are bound to go down well too.